Scott Farquhar: Other activities

 Farquhar is a significant investor in tech startups through a privately held investment fund, Skip Capital.
 The fund had a stake in several Australian tech unicorns, including Canva and Airwallex, and overseas firms, such as Figma and 1Password.

 Farquhar has mentored through the Australian Businesswomen's Network and gives guest lectures on entrepreneurship to MBA students and undergraduates at the University of New South Wales, his alma mater.

 Farquhar is a member of Technology Council of Australia.

 In 2014 Farquhar co-founded Pledge 1%, a movement that encourages companies to dedicate 1% of equity, 1% of employee time, 1% of product and 1% of profit to charity.

+Farquhar is part-owner of Factor Bikes, a high-end British bicycle manufacturer.